-Think of the Apple iPad, a tablet computer* with a 9.7-inch screen (or 7.9-inch on the iPad mini), as a big-screen iPod touch -- or even as an iPhone without telephone capabilities.
+Think of the Apple iPad, a tablet computer* with various screen sizes, as an iPhone without telephone capabilities.
 The iPad runs the same operating system and apps as the iPhone.
 It is designed to be operated entirely with your fingers; it does not work with a mouse; a physical keyboard or stylus are optional separate accessories.

 An iPad is neither a PC nor a Mac: A faculty or staff member who needs to run Windows or Macintosh programs, to remotely access the Windows PC or Macintosh in your office, and/or to remotely access and edit files stored in your ECN home directory should purchase a traditional PC laptop or Mac laptop.
 Although remote access apps for the iPad are available, you might be frustrated trying to remotely control a desktop PC or Mac in your office because its operating system was not designed for use without a mouse.

 Media consumption plus iPad apps: If your needs for a portable device include consuming audio and visual media (including e-books, videos, music, and, of course, web content), reading and sending e-mail, and accessing the hundreds of thousands of downloadable apps from Apple's on-line App Store, the iPad might meet these needs.
 Although many downloadable apps are available for free, most have a modest cost, and all require a personal iTunes account with a personal credit card.
 (Purchases at the App Store might not be eligible for reimbursement; please ask your business manager.)